Kimberly-Clark to exit low-profit European businesses

 Kimberly-Clark will trim its European manufacturing and administrative teams as part of its international overhaul.
 Related after-tax restructuring costs should reach $250 million to $350 million through 2014, the company said.

-The company said it may have to take a fourth-quarter charge depending on how many former workers participate in a plan to receive a lump sum distribution of their pension benefits.

-Reporting by Jessica Wohl in Chicago; editing by Gerald E. McCormick, Maureen Bavdek, Lisa Von Ahn and Matthew Lewis
+Reporting by Jessica Wohl in Chicago; Editing by Gerald E. McCormick, Maureen Bavdek and Lisa Von Ahn